 Indonesia was yet another successful trip in thanks to many people, but also in thanks to the lessons (humorous lessons at times) that I have learned along the way.

 Keep your eyes on your belongings – at all moments.

 It sounds obvious, right?
-But unfortunately there are professional thieves, and Clay and I happened to encounter some on our very first day in South America.
-Hours after landing in Santiago, Chile, Clay’s backpack was swiped as he tried to help a feigning amigo find his keys that he said he dropped among our luggage.
-With Clay’s back turned to his seat and backpack for a split second to move about our bags, an unknown accomplice swiped the goods containing his lap top, passport, camera, GoPro, and more.
-On this trip to Indonesia and on every other trip since that first heart-sinking moment, Clay and I have relentlessly watched our belongings.
+But unfortunately there are professional thieves, and I happened to encounter some on my very first day in South America.
+Hours after landing in Santiago, Chile, my partner’s backpack was swiped as he tried to help a feigning amigo find his keys that he said he dropped among our luggage.
+With his back turned to his seat and backpack for a split second to move about our bags, an unknown accomplice swiped the goods containing his lap top, passport, camera, GoPro, and more.
+On this trip to Indonesia and on every other trip since that first heart-sinking moment, I have relentlessly watched our belongings.
 Be aware of schemed distractions and don’t become a victim.

 Learn the lingo.

 Accurately speaking the local language is better than flubbing, but flubbing the words is always better than not trying to speak the local language at all!
 My first time traveling in a Spanish speaking country, I just went for it.
 However, my far from perfect Spanish was the source of embarrassment multiple times.
 On my first day in Santiago at the museum of art, I asked for the “servico” which sounded like “cerveca”, when more commonly locals use the term “bano”.
 Weeks later in the Cochamo valley I was mortified to learn that I requested a fast cowboy instead of a fast horse.